twonfi/EPS_Website/CONTRIBUTING.md

 Make sure to use %s strings (`'hello %s' % var`); CF Pages runs a rather old version of Python.

+The build script can also be run with `--dev-build`, which will prevent the site from being indexed and add debugging information to the footer of every page.
+This can be run with the "Build elSSGin site with --dev-build" config in PyCharm, or with `python __main__.py --dev-build`.

 When in doubt, don't push it to main; use a new branch, and preview the page at `https://{{ first 8 chars of commit hash }}.eps-website.pages.dev`